daisygunn/heiwa-gallery/MANUAL-TESTING.md

 7. As a **user** I can filter the prints by categories to have more control over what I'm viewing.

-- At the top of the products page there are four buttons that will allow the user to filter by category:
+- At the top of the products page are four buttons that allow the user to filter by category and a 'products in stock' button that only shows the products that are available to buy:

 ![](assets/images/category-filters.jpg)

-- clicking on one of these buttons sends a query to the database and returns the relevant products using the style id:
+- Clicking on one of these buttons sends a query to the database and returns the relevant products using the style id or the 'in_stock' field:

 ![](assets/images/filtered-products.jpg)